Hierarchical Machines

 What are Hierarchical Machines?

-Section titled “What are Hierarchical Machines?”Hierarchical State Machines (HSMs) allow you to build complex state machines by nesting child machines within parent states.
-Matchina’s approach flattens nested definitions into a single-level machine with dot-notation keys.
+Section titled “What are Hierarchical Machines?”Hierarchical State Machines (HSMs) allow you to build nested state machines by defining child states within parent states.
+Matchina flattens these definitions into a single-level machine with dot-notation state keys.

 Key benefits: